At about 2:15 p.m, 3 of us checked in to our hotel in Port Blair. My thought has previously determined to visit Chidiya Tapu on the same day.

 We got 2 Scooties for Rs.800/- at Port Blair for the same-day return.
-Usually, the shop proprietor provides Scooty/Motorbike from opening till closing time of the day.
+Usually, the shop proprietor provides Scooty/Motorbike from opening till closing time.
 That equates to about 9-10hrs, and we had half the time left.

 We initiated the journey of 25kms one-way accompanied by google maps.
-Although, I have pre-downloaded maps if in case the internet doesn’t work.
+Although, I have pre-downloaded maps if the internet doesn’t work.
 Yet, Airtel is impressive.
-A suitable Network was a luxury in Andaman’s till the past few years.
-Yet presently, when you visit, several hotels will not provide you with Wifi.
+A suitable Network was a luxury in Andamans till the past few years.
+Yet presently, several hotels will not provide you Wi-Fi when you visit.

 The fuel station was nearby too.
 I was surprised to see the petrol prices in Port Blair.
 It was about Rs.74-Rs.76.
 Both the Scooty seemed ideal to cover the long route of the Chidiya Tapu.

-Andaman continues stringent in following the COVID guidelines, so wearing a mask becomes a topmost priority every time you step out of the home.
+Andaman continues to be stringent in following the COVID guidelines, so wearing a mask becomes a topmost priority every time you step out of the home.

 On Our Way Towards Chidiya Tapu

-I continued following the other Scooty as they were operating google maps on their mobile phone.
-Though, I understood that the way is simply straight, greenery in the surroundings, and ideal driving conditions.
+I continued following the other Scooty operating google maps on their mobile phone.
+Though I understood that the way was straight, there was greenery in the surroundings and ideal driving conditions.
 Yet, I wanted to follow them…,